-Mr. Beavers began his career in the aluminum industry more than 16 years ago in Government Affairs in Alcoa's Defense business located at the Alcoa Technical Center.
+Mr. Beavers is the founder and president of Automotive Aluminum Advisors (A3), a consulting firm that brings together a diverse team of recognized subject matter experts serving client interests in the automotive and aluminum industries and federal government affairs.
+He began his career in the aluminum industry more than 18 years ago in government affairs in Alcoa's Defense business located at the Alcoa Technical Center.
 There he held responsibility for trade and with the U.S. Government, the Department of Defense and defense primes to secure government funding and launch advanced lightweight research and development programs.
 He then moved into Alcoa's automotive business where he led several aluminum body sheet accounts with U.S., German and Asian OEMs.
 Beavers later joined Aleris where he advanced to lead and manage North American automotive sales by overseeing several top OEM customers.
 While at Aleris, he had a central role in helping develop the direction and strategy of the North American automotive business in terms of production capability, product development and qualification, downstream supply chain, commercial strategy, and winning and launching new programs.
 He participates in several automotive research and supplier trade organizations.

 Lightweight Product & Process Design